ccatbbella/CS32/README.md

 * #include <mutex>  short for mutual exclusion lock object
 * block this segment of code from being executed at the same time as me, prevent half-way executing
 * semi-fork
+* deadlock: no one unlock unless get the resource is waiting for

 ## Week 9
 ### processes, folks, exact               11/27/2018/Tue